-Throughout the liturgical year, the General Assembly has chosen special Sunday observances.
-The Presbyterian Church (U.S.A.) has designated certain Sundays to recognize the Gifts of Women, Older Adults, Families, Young People, and Men of the Church.
-Men of the Church Sunday is one of these special observances, It is a day for recognizing the gifts and contributions to ministry that men have made in every congregation, and to give thanks for the witness that they make in the home, the workplace, community, and church.
+Throughout the liturgical year, the General Assembly has designated special Sunday observances to recognize the gifts of particular groups of people within the church, among these are Women, Men, Older Adults, Families, and Young People.
+Men of the Church Sunday is a day to recognize the gifts and contributions to ministry that men have made in every congregation and Council of the church, and to give thanks for the witness that they make in the home, the workplace, community, and church.

-Men of the Church Sunday is designated as the Sunday usually recognized as Father’s Day.
-It was an intentional act of the General Assembly to recognize the contributions of men, but not limit it to those men who have children, and to be inclusive of single men, step-parents, and men who are unable to be with their children on this day.
-Regardless of their family situation, all men of the church have been called by God to share their time, talents, spirit, and energies fulfilling their call to be disciples of Jesus Christ.
+Men of the Church Sunday is the Sunday usually recognized as Father’s Day.
+The General Assembly intentionally planned to recognize the contributions of all men and not limit the celebration only to those who have children.
+It is to include single men, stepfathers, men who are unable to be with their children, and all other men who do not necessarily fit in these categories.
+Regardless of their family situations, all men of the church are called by God to share their time, talents, spirit, and energies fulfilling their call to be disciples of Jesus Christ.

-On June 16, 2013, congregations are invited to celebrate “Men of the Church Sunday.”
-This can be a day of thanksgiving and new beginnings, as all congregations recognize, rejoice, and renew their commitment to providing vital ministries with men, that men might perform their unique ministries in the home, church, and community.
-Use this to design your Order of Worship.
+On June 15, 2014, congregations are invited to celebrate “Men of the Church Sunday.”
+This can be a day of thanksgiving and new beginnings as your congregation recognizes, rejoices, and renews its commitment to provide vital ministries with men as they perform their unique ministries in the home, church, and community.

 Men's Bible Studies